John Stark (printer)

-John Stark of Huntfield FRSE FSSA FRCPE (1779–1849) was a 19th-century Scottish printer, author and naturalist.
+John Stark of Huntfield FRSE FSSA (1779–1849) was a 19th-century Scottish printer, author and naturalist.

 Life

 He was born on 14 October 1779 in Blyth's Muir in Peeblesshire the son of James Stark, and his wife, Elizabeth Lawson.
 He was educated in small schools in Edinburgh: first my Mr Barrie then Mr McIntyre on College Wynd.
 His time here id thought to have brought about the inspiration for Walter Scott's character: Dominie Sampson.
 He also began a life-long friendship with Dugald Stewart.

 He moved to Edinburgh in 1803 and had premises at 4 North College Street.
 In 1805 he set up a printworks at the Netherbow Port on the Royal Mile.
 By 1810 he was living at a house on Carrubbers Close on the Royal Mile.
 The following year he moved to 2 Bristo Street in the South Side.
 He then moved consequetively to: 54 Bristo St (1811); Writers Court (1812/13); Fishmarket Close (1814–19); and Brown Square (1820-1825).

 In 1826 he was elected a Fellow of the Royal Society of Edinburgh, the proposer being Sir David Brewster.
 He served as assistant curator to the Society's museum from 1829 to 1849.

 He died at his son's house, 21 Rutland Square, on Christmas Eve 24 December 1849.
 He is buried nearby in St Cuthbert's Churchyard at the west end of Princes Street Gardens.
 The grave lies attached to the outer north wall of the church.